A complete guide to using an AI agent with Confluence in 2026

 Here’s how it works:

-Unlike Atlassian’s walled-off AI, eesel AI connects to your help desk, chat tools like Slack, and other sources like Google Docs or Notion.
-Even better, it trains on your past support tickets to learn your brand voice and common customer issues right away, giving it a depth of support context a generic agent just can’t get.
+• Bring all your knowledge together in a snap While Atlassian's AI focuses on its own ecosystem, eesel AI connects your help desk, chat tools like Slack, and other sources like Google Docs or Notion.
+Learn more about how to integrate AI with Confluence for your specific use case.
+It trains on your past support tickets to learn your brand voice and common customer issues right away, adding specialized support context to your existing knowledge.

 A screenshot of the eesel AI platform’s Simulation Mode, where you can test the AI agent for Confluence on past tickets before going live.